p-lambda/wilds/README.md

 git clone git@github.com:p-lambda/wilds.git
 ```

-To run these scripts, you will need to install these additional dependencies:
+To run these scripts, you will also need to install this additional dependency:

-- torchvision>=0.8.2
 - transformers>=3.5.0

 All baseline experiments in the paper were run on Python 3.8.5 and CUDA 10.1.